What Is a Commitment Ceremony?

 4. You don’t want to be legally married.

 Sometimes, people want to make a deep emotional commitment to another person without becoming legally married.
 This might be purely for personal reasons, or there might be tax or other financial considerations.
 (People with disabilities, in particular, often have to consider their disability benefits when getting married.)
-Whatever your reasons for avoiding the legal institution of marriage, you can still have a beautiful ceremony (and a great party, if you want it)!
+Whatever your reasons for avoiding the legal institution of marriage, you can still have a beautiful vow exchange ceremony (and a great party, if you want it)!

 Planning Your Commitment Ceremony